 When we have resistance on our bones, it gets our cells fired up and makes them stronger.
 It doesn’t even require tons of resistance and weight training – just hit it 3 times per week.
 And, it doesn’t have to take long.

-Instead of logging in hours a week on the treadmill, try to focus more on your nutrition, weight training, and mixing it up.
-Think about all the yummy foods you can have, and then hit the weights.
+Instead of logging in hours a week on the treadmill, try to focus more on your nutrition, weight training, active rest days, and stretching.